11 Water

 Two major federal laws that protect water quality in the United States are the Clean Water Act and the Safe Drinking Water Act.
 The Clean Water Act, an amendment of the Federal Water Pollution Control Act, protects navigable waters from dumping and point-source pollution.
 The Safe Drinking Water Act ensures that water that is provided by public water suppliers, like cities and towns, is safe to drink.

-The U.S. Environmental Protection Agency Superfund program ensures the cleanup of hazardous contamination, and can be applied to situations of surface water and contamination.
+The U.S. Environmental Protection Agency Superfund program ensures the cleanup of hazardous contamination, and can be applied to situations of surface water and groundwater contamination.
 It is part of the Comprehensive Environmental Response, Compensation, and Liability Act of 1980.
-Under this act, state governments and the U.S. Environmental Protection Agency can use the to pay for remediation of a contaminated site and then file a lawsuit against the polluter to recoup the costsOr to avoid being sued, the polluter that caused the contamination may take direct action or provide funds to remediate the contamination.
+Under this act, state governments and the U.S. Environmental Protection Agency can use the superfund to pay for remediation of a contaminated site and then file a lawsuit against the polluter to recoup the costsOr to avoid being sued, the polluter that caused the contamination may take direct action or provide funds to remediate the contamination.

 Take this quiz to check your comprehension of this section.